Click to Rate and Give Feedback

 wParam

-When the system sends this message as a result of a SystemParametersInfo call, wParam is a flag that indicates the system parameter that was changed.
+When the system sends this message as a result of a SystemParametersInfo call, the wParam parameter is the value of the uiAction parameter passed to the SystemParametersInfo function.
 For a list of values, see SystemParametersInfo.

 When the system sends this message as a result of a change in policy settings, this parameter indicates the type of policy that was applied.
 This value is 1 if computer policy was applied or zero if user policy was applied.